 MySudo powerfully protects your identity online (name, age, address, email, phone number, browsing history)—and now our NEW virtual cards can protect your online purchasing as well.

-A MySudo virtual card is like your personal credit card, with far less risk.
-It’s not associated with your personal identity or your personal credit card number, so you’re protecting your private information and limiting your financial risk.
+A MySudo virtual card is like your personal credit or debit card, with far less risk.
+It’s not associated with your personal identity or your personal credit or debit card number, so you’re protecting your private information and limiting your financial risk.
 You can have an active MySudo virtual card for every Sudo you create in the app.